Essays

 Or is the homophonic ambiguity the point—that America simultaneously seems as omnipotent as the Almighty, yet also a false god set in place of the True One?

-We as Latter-day Saints have a complicated relationship with America: on the one hand, it is codified into our own Doctrine and Covenants that the United States constitution is inspired of God, and in our own Book of Mormon that God Himself inspired and established this country, and in our tenth Article of Faith that the North American continent shall be the site of Zion and the New Jerusalem, and we are also fond of citing that Joseph Smith “White House” prophecy which states that if the constitution hangs by a thread (note the conditional language, by the way), it will be the Elders of Zion who save it.
+We as Latter-day Saints have a complicated relationship with America: on the one hand, it is codified into our own Doctrine and Covenants that the United States constitution is inspired of God, and in our own Book of Mormon that God Himself inspired and established this country, and in our tenth Article of Faith that the North American continent shall be the site of Zion and the New Jerusalem, and we are also fond of citing that Joseph Smith “White Horse” prophecy which states that if the constitution hangs by a thread (note the conditional language, by the way), it will be the Elders of Zion who save it.

 The Church then spent the 20th century aggressively assimilating itself into the American mainstream; yet it was also Spencer W. Kimball in his 1976 bicentennial address who splashed cold water on our patriotic celebrations by calling out America’s materialism, militarism, and wanton environmental destruction.
 Even in the 21st century, no less a staunch constitutionalist as Dallin H. Oaks has said in Conference that we invite all peoples, “including Americans,” to leave behind their cultures and follow Christ—because America is under no less condemnation.